 During the summer, students may clerk for a Missouri Supreme Court Judge, a state trial court judge, or federal district court judge in Missouri or Illinois.
-Students work 18 or 24 hours per week to earn 3 or 4 credit hours, respectively.
+Students work 18 or 24 hours per week during the seven week session to earn 3 or 4 credit hours, respectively.

 To be eligible for this Clinic, students must have completed one-half of their law school credit hours.
-Legal Profession is a pre- or co-requisite for this clinic.
-Students enrolled in this clinic must also be enrolled concurrently in Judicial Ethics & Court Procedures for 1 credit hour.
+Legal Profession is a pre- or co-requisite for this Clinic.
+Students enrolled in this Clinic must also be enrolled concurrently in Judicial Ethics & Court Procedure for 1 credit hour.

-Students interested in this clinic should contact faculty supervisor Amany Ragab Hacking or call (314) 977-2778.
+Students interested in this clinic should contact faculty supervisor Amany Ragab Hacking at email@example.com or call (314) 977-2778.